Lessons disguised as hard knocks

 One fated evening many moons ago – I found myself in a deep discussion with a friend.
 I was in the middle of celebrating my final nights in London .
 New adventures on foreign shores were calling my name…

 I was moving to China, and high on the possibilities.
-The big wide sea of possibilities that lay before me, like a blank page waiting breathlessly for scribbling pen.
+The big wide sea of possibilities that lay before me, like a blank page awaiting a scribbling pen.

 Anything as always is possible.

-In this conversation with ‘K’, I found doubts streaming uncensored from my mouth.
+In this conversation with ‘Miss Wise’ (alias used to protect the innocent), I found doubts streaming uncensored from my mouth.
 Could I do it, what if I failed?
 What if it didn’t work out?
-What if I had to face all these people again after such a big going away party.
+What if I had to face all these friends again after such a big going away party.

 Her oh so – wise words – echo still in the recesses of my mind.
 They come up to join me on the odd occasion when doubt threatens to overwhelm me.